Effective Date: January 1, 2023

 When we talk about personal information in this Privacy Notice for California Consumers, we mean information that identifies, relates to, describes, references, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer, household, or device.

-Personal information does not include information that has been excluded from the scope of the CCPA, such as publicly available information from government records; de-identified or aggregated information; and certain categories of information governed by other sector-specific privacy laws.
+Personal information does not include information that has been excluded from the scope of the California Privacy Laws, such as publicly available information from government records; information you make available to the public generally; information from widely distributed media; de-identified or aggregated information; and certain categories of information governed by other sector-specific privacy laws.

 California Consumer Privacy Rights